 Prerequisite: Mathematics 235 with a grade of "C" or better or equivalent.
-Locture 5 hours.

 Topics of multivariable calculus including extrema in two and more variables with and without Lagrange Multiplier techniques, and multiple integration methods are studied.
 Linear systems, matrix algebra and linear programming are also discussed.